All Articles

 Boot from Live Disk

 Once you have the disk made, reboot your system.
 You'll need to tell the computer to boot from the live disk.
-When you see the System76 logo on the screen, press and hold the appropriate key for your system:
+When you see the System76 logo on the screen, press and hold the appropriate key for your system based on this article.

 Use the arrow keys and Enter key to select the live disk from the boot menu.